Will this winter ever end?!

 To keep our sanity in these cold winter months, my wife and I have become quite inventive when it comes to our planning our weekends.
 Outside of the occasional kid classmate birthday party and the visit to Grandma's house, we still have 10 hours of entertainment to come up with!
 And at the same time, we don't want to shell out a ton of money every weekend.

-Here are 21 inexpensive or free ways we're entertaining our kids this winter:
+Here are 21 inexpensive or free winter activities for kids:

 1. Go Sledding (Free)